 Certificate of Appropriateness

-Any exterior or hardscape modifications that are visible from the public right-of-way to structures located in a historic district, historic conservation district or are designated historical landmarks require a Certificate of Appropriateness.
 The Historic Preservation Officer may administratively approve a Certificate of Appropriateness for work that is considered ordinary maintenance or minor alteration.
 All other Certificates of Appropriateness will be processed and heard through a public hearing process with the Historic Landmark Commission.
+To ensure that the public is aware of Certificate of Appropriateness applications, the City of Denton requires applicants to post a notice of public meeting sign on the property subject to review.
+Please refer to the "Notice of Public Meeting Requirements" document found under our "Forms" on this page.

-Certificate of Appropriateness applications may be submitted in person at the Development Services Center, 215 W. Hickory St., Monday thru Friday, 8 a.m. to 5 p.m.
+Certificate of Appropriateness applications may be submitted in person at the Development Services Center, 401 N. Elm St., Monday thru Friday, 8 a.m. to 5 p.m.